rodrigues-oscar/rodrigues-oscar.github.io/_pages/index.md

 excerpt: ""
 ---

-# About Me #
+## About Me ##

 Hello!
-My name is Oscar, and I’m a Data Analyst and aspiring Data Scientist.

-I bring 4 years of experience as an analyst in Business Intelligence and Operations, where I’ve honed my skills in data analytics, statistical analysis, and Python/SQL programming.
-My background in Electrical Engineering has provided me with a strong technical foundation, which I continue to build upon through professional development.

-In my free time, I’m diving deeper into machine learning and deep learning, taking on online certifications and specializations to expand my expertise and tackle new challenges in the field.

-Feel free to reach out—I’m always excited to connect and collaborate!
+I’m Oscar Rodrigues - a Data Scientist with 4+ years of experience transforming raw data into actionable insights through analytics, automation, and machine learning.

+With a background in Electrical Engineering and a proven track record in Business Intelligence and Operations, I specialize in using tools like Python, SQL, and cloud platforms to build scalable data solutions.
+My work has contributed to projects in autonomous vehicles, manufacturing, and cost optimization, delivering measurable impact such as $1.3M in savings.

+I’m currently deepening my expertise in deep learning, completing the DeepLearning.AI Specialization, and continuously seeking opportunities to apply AI in real-world scenarios.

+Let’s connect - I’m always excited to collaborate on data-driven products, AI innovations, or anything in the ML/DS ecosystem.

-# Why am I passionate about Data Science? #
+## Why am I passionate about Data Science? ##

-* **Exploring New Industries**: Every project is an opportunity to dive into a new company or industry, helping me better understand the data and its context.
-By the time a project is complete, I’ve gained valuable insights into the industry and developed a deep appreciation for the people working in that field and the complexities of their roles.
-* **The Art of Data Cleaning**: There’s something uniquely satisfying about transforming messy, unstructured data into a gorgeous, well-organized dataset.
-While it can be a time-intensive process, the reward of seeing clean, usable data feels as gratifying as relaxing after a productive day—it’s the foundation of meaningful analysis and impactful insights.
+* **Automation and Efficiency**: There's something deeply satisfying about automating manual workflows or designing pipelines that reduce repetitive work.
+Whether it’s ETL jobs, alerting systems, or dashboards, I enjoy architecting solutions that free up human time for more strategic thinking.
+* **Working Across Domains**: Data science is one of the few fields that lets me collaborate with experts across business, engineering, and product.
+I enjoy diving into diverse industries - from automotive to healthcare - learning how their systems work, and translating data into actionable strategies tailored to their unique challenges.
+* **Continuous Learning**: The field evolves rapidly, with new tools, models, and research emerging every year.
+I’m constantly learning — whether it's through online specializations, technical books, or real-world projects — and that lifelong learning keeps me sharp, curious, and adaptable.